-Click HERE to open more information in a new window.
+The District Handbook for parents and students is now available!
+Click HERE to open the district handbook in a new window.

 Find out what's happening this month with a message from our principal, Kristina Davenport, and share in our excitement for the upcoming school year!

-This is a friendly reminder about our drop-off and pick-up times and procedures.
+This is a friendly reminder about our NEW drop-off and pick-up procedures.

 Students who are eating breakfast are welcome in at 8:30 on Tuesday through Friday, and 9:30 on Mondays (late start).
 Students here for breakfast should enter through the front doors by the main office and proceed directly to the cafeteria.
 All other students should be dropped off between 8:45 and 8:55 on Tuesday through Friday, and 9:45 to 9:55 on Mondays.
-Curb-side drop-off is through the south gate along McFarland St; students can go directly to their classrooms or library at this time.
-Students should arrive in their classrooms before the tardy bell rings at 9:00 (10:00 on Mondays), to begin their wonderful day of learning on-time.
+Curb-side drop-off is through the south gates along McFarland St; kindergarten and first grade students will go directly to their classrooms through doors from the playground.
+2nd through 5th graders will be on the intermediate playground (basketball courts to the field).
+Students will enter together as a class at 8:55 (9:55 on Mondays) and the tardy bell rings at 9:00 (10:00 on Mondays).

 Pick-up of all kindergarten and first grade students is directly outside each classroom door at 3:30.
 Students may not leave unaccompanied.
 Older siblings may walk across the playground to arrive at the classroom doors to pick up K-1 students.
 All second through fifth grade students will exit through the south gate (McFarland St.) at 3:30.
 Thank you for helping us keep our students supervised and safe.